sethp/learn-gpgpu/NOTES.md

 We might need to relax the atomic constraint in the future, but this model answers our current question of "when does the debugger pause"—_on_ the dispatch edge.

-We can also say "the operation is dispatched once per lane simultaenously, and completed once per lane independently."
+We can also say "the operation is dispatched once per lane simultaneously, and completed once per lane independently."

 Seems OK: the words are a little long, but they're possibly less confusing than trying to pin down the more wriggly "issue" and "retire".